Monday, May 11, 2015

 But what of the ideas and tendencies individual readers bring in?

 At a yard sale a few years ago I picked up a book called Prize Stories 1993: The O. Henry Awards.
-One story, “Newark Job,” by James Van Kirk, is set in the 1950s and begins with a twelve-year-old boy preparing to accompany his apartment building maintenance man father on his rounds for the first time.
+One story, “Newark Job,” by James Van Kirk, is set in the 1950s and begins with a twelve-year-old boy preparing to accompany his father, an apartment building maintenance man, on his rounds for the first time.
 Reading this, I immediately tightened up.
 I was sure his father would get him down in one of those dark dank basements and molest him sexually.
 Why?
 Because I’ve internalized certain assumptions of my culture.
 Authority figures can’t be trusted.
 People who seem good on the outside are inevitably hiding some dark secret.
 The sexual urge can’t be controlled and must and will be expressed in the most perverse ways.
 I don’t live my daily life thinking that about people, but with literature it’s what I’ve been trained to assume.
 I remained apprehensive as I read, continually thinking, “It’s coming.
 It’s coming.
 Now, pretty soon, he’ll do it.
 He’ll attack his son, there’ll be a disgusting scene, and the boy will be traumatized for life.”

 It never happened.
 Instead, the story turned out to be one of positive enlightenment, where a kid who’d taken his pop for granted learns that Dad really is a principled unsung hero, and begins to aspire to the everyday greatness that will be required of him as the son of such a man.

-But even though that story was written fairly recently, in 1992, maybe it’s different now.
+But even though the Van Kirk story was written fairly recently, in 1992, maybe it’s different now.
 Should we contemporary authors assume that in an ambiguous situation our readers will inevitably assume the worst?
 If the worst is not what we mean, should we go above and beyond to prevent their thinking it?
 Or should we as good readers, despite our personal psychologies, be willing to hold our initial impressions lightly as we follow the clues to the true meaning of the work?

 You can probably guess where I come down on it.
 Assuming, of course, that the writer doesn’t open with an unintended knock-knock joke.